alphaXiv/DeepSeek-OCR-OmniDocBench/README.md

 After evaluation, results are stored in `OmniDocBench/result/`.
 Use the notebooks in `OmniDocBench/tools/` to generate comparison tables and visualizations.

+You can find our results in `results` folder too!

 Key metrics include:
 - Text accuracy (normalized edit distance)
 - Formula accuracy (Edit dist score)